muhammadmp97/DomainBids/readme.md

 ## TODO
 - Add login/register to the menu
-- Redirect to 404 if auction doesn't exist
 - Redirect to the homepage is user is logged-in
 - Add user profile
 - Add wallet